+dB for    288 < N ≤ 999

-dB for   N > 288
+dB for N ≥ 1 000

+where:

+Nv is the maximum number of visible space stations – considering a minimum elevation angle equal to 0 degrees – from any location on the surface of the Earth and within the service area of the non-GSO system.
+Nv does not depend on latitude; it encompasses the maximum number of visible satellites across all latitudes within the service area of the relevant non-GSO system.

-In the band 18.8-19.3 GHz, these limits apply to emissions of any space station in a non-geostationary-satellite system in the fixed-satellite service for which complete coordination or notification information, as appropriate, has been received by the Radiocommunication Bureau after 17 November 1995, and which was not operational by that date.
-(WRC-2000)
+In the frequency band 18.8-19.3 GHz, these limits apply to emissions of any space station in a non-geostationary-satellite system in the fixed-satellite service for which complete coordination or notification information, as appropriate, has been received by the Radiocommunication Bureau after 17 November 1995, and which was not operational by that date.
+(WRC-23)

 Reasons: CEPT is of the view that the equation contained in RR No. 21.16.6 is not appropriate for non-GSO systems whose total number of space stations is equal to or greater than 1 000.
 CEPT supports the approach that considers X=max20.3;10 log10Nv for N ≥ 1 000 (where Nv is the maximum number of space stations visible – considering a minimum elevation angle equal to 0 degrees – from any location on the surface to the Earth and within the service area of the non-GSO system.
 CEPT supports no change to the scaling factor equations indicated in RR No. 21.16.6 for N < 1 000.
 Furthermore, CEPT is of the view that the Bureau shall examine – using the amended equations above – those non-GSO systems that have been given a qualified favourable finding notified by those administrations that have requested the Bureau to do so based on the decision of WRC-19 related to the “Scaling Factor”.